 Multiple options are available here to move markers.
-Markers 1 and 3 can be moved on river banks or to cross sections extents.
-Markers 4 and 5 can be moved on river banks.
+Markers 1 and 3 can be moved on river banks or highest points or to cross sections extents (ends).
+Markers 4 and 5 can be moved on river banks or highest points.
 Marker 2 can be set either at the lowest point or at intersection with the branch.